Why care about waste?

 What

-Composting helps combat climate change by diverting organic waste from landfills, where it would otherwise generate GHG emissions, and instead turns it into an extremely valuable resource: organic fertilizer.
+Composting helps combat climate change by diverting organic waste from landfills, where it would otherwise generate GHG emissions.
+When composted, organic materials are turned into an extremely valuable resource: organic fertilizer.

 Due to varying composting regulations across cities and states, this page focuses mostly on food waste.